 Subscribe to receive our free weekly energy newsletter

-While some energy retailers play it fairly straight with their electricity plans, it’s common to see various promotional offers to get new customers to sign up.
-Simply Energy, for example, has a specific offer for RAA members, which brings an additional discount.
+While some energy retailers play it fairly straight with their electricity plans, it’s common to see various promotional offers or plans targeting a specific consumer segment to get new customers to sign up.
+Simply Energy, for example, has a specific product for RAA members in SA, bringing an additional discount.
 Simply Energy also boasts a plan for movie lovers, bringing up to 32 ‘free’ cinema tickets throughout the contract period.
-Lumo Energy, meanwhile, has a rewards program whereby customers get money off at various retail outlets and theme parks, while AGL customers can collect flybuys points through their bills.
+Lumo Energy, meanwhile, has a rewards program whereby customers can get money off at various retail outlets and theme parks, while AGL’s customers can collect flybuys points through their bills.
 While tempting, it’s important to compare electricity providers in SA on their supply and usage charges before taking any discounts and incentives into account.

 Whatever type of discount you decide is best for you, make sure you can meet the conditions.
 Failure to meet the conditions will result in much higher prices, and you may also be charged a fee.

 Tariffs are often the subject of confusion for energy customers, but once you get to grips with what they are and how they work, you should realise that they can actually guide you towards cheaper bills.
 Across Australia, there are two main types of electricity tariffs – known as ‘single rate’ and ‘time of use’.
 Their difference is reflected by their names:

 In South Australia, the majority of households have single rate tariffs, so the prices you pay for electricity will not depend on the time of day you use it.
 If you’ve been in the habit of using your washing machine, dishwasher or other major appliance late at night because you thought it would save you a few bucks, you are probably mistaken.